echopen/echOpen_starterkit/coding_&_documenting.md

 * [android-app](https://github.com/echopen/android-app) : the repo dedicated to the Android App.
 For now on, the backend is quite stabilized.
 The UI is still on building

-* android-app-doc : is the GitHub repo synchronized with Android App GitBook documentation

 * [kit-soft](https://github.com/echopen/kit-soft) : dedicated to
   * Image Processing
 - [ImageProcessing](https://github.com/echopen/kit-soft/tree/master/ImageProcessing) -> this is a algos submission web server.
 It supports uploading of image denoising algorithms.
 These are analysed, and about 10 metrics are processed processor related metrics and ultrasound-oriented denoising quality metrics.
 This website will host a challenge platform to crowdsource denoisiing algorithms.
 This will be put on online production in the following weeks (this is written 08.11.16)